© photo by Jeff Day

 What funding is provided?

-Each Undergraduate Humanities Fellow receives a scholarship of $300.
+Each Undergraduate Humanities Fellow receives a scholarship of $600 ($300 each semester).
 Fellows may also apply for funds (up to $500) to cover expenses supporting their research or other academic work, especially work related to team-based, interdisciplinary, public-facing, or community-engaged projects.

 What is the application process?